 Friends of Deckers Creek (FODC) is a nonprofit watershed group working to clean up decades of environmental degradation with the Deckers Creek Watershed.
 RESPEC partnered with Dr. Paul Ziemkiewicz, Director of the West Virginia Water Research Institute, to design/permit an AMD treatment system located on Dillan Creek, a subsidiary of Deckers Creek.
 The treatment system will treat multiple AMD seeps emitting from pre-SMCRA mines.
 FODC requested that the treatment system be passive, so RESPEC designed a passive treatment system that consists of a self-flushing limestone leach bed.
-RESPEC's Mike Cross is the project manager for this project, which involves preparing and submitting permits to the U.S. Army Corps of Engineers (USACE) and WVDEP.
+RESPEC's Mike Cross is the project manager for this project, which involves preparing and submitting permits to the USACE and WVDEP.
 These permits are currently pending.